wsauret/Epic7-OCR-Script/README.md

 ![image](https://user-images.githubusercontent.com/9090157/90422051-40621300-e0f5-11ea-921c-b4ed86f13fc5.png)

 * Next, you need to use ``E7 Gear OCR Kor.ipynb`` instead of ``E7 Gear OCR.ipynb``.
 Otherwise, everything else should be the same.
 Thanks to @bangin20 for adding Korean language support.
+I should note, however, that Korean language support is being provided as-is.
+I will be unable to help with problems as it is not my work and I do not understand Korean.